-In the third year, social students concentrate their efforts on the development of a major area paper.
+Between defense of the Master's thesis and proposal of the dissertation, social students concentrate their efforts on the development of a major area paper.
 A four-person Supervisory Committee oversees the project.
-Although the membership of this committee is often identical with that of the student's Ph.D.
-Supervisory Committee, changes can and often do occur depending on the similarity of the topic areas that are addressed.
-Currently, three options for the third paper exist.
+Although the membership of this committee is often identical with that of the student's Doctoral Committee, changes can and often do occur depending on the similarity of the topic areas that are addressed.